OctopusDeploy/blog/blog/2019-04/multi-tenancy-teams/index.md

 ![](channel-prereleasetag.png)

-We will get into the build server configuration a bit later.
+Build server configuration comes a bit later in the article.

 You will notice any tenant can use the default channel.
 Does this mean each tenant can deploy to production?
 No.  When you link a tenant to a project, you tell Octopus the environments the tenant can deploy to.